 I love this bread so much I have two previous posts alone of this bread.
 The first is the history and step-by-step pics of making this bread.
 The second one reflects my creative juices of describing how to make a roll bar with endless savory and sweet flavor combinations.
 I HIGHLY recommend you check these out, if you haven’t already.
 Because of its versatility and the Filipino influence of different cultures, this is by far the most international bread you could make.
 You can go simple like I did following the basic recipe or go big and give every person in your home an individualized savory and dessert bread with flavor combinations of their choosing.
 In addition, they HELP you prepare dinner and dessert.
 For the next bread you make (or your first one), seriously consider this one.

-Check out my newly uploaded video of making these rolls with step-by-step directions along with baking tips “Filipino Ensaymada Rolls: the Most Versatile Bread“.
-If you don’t have or can’t locate the recommended evaporated milk in your grocery store, check out my recent blog and video on making your own (all you need are 2 1/2 cups of whole milk!).
+Check out my video of making these rolls with step-by-step directions along with baking tips “Best Savory or Sweet Cinnamon Roll-Style Bread: The Most Versatile & Fun Bread for Kids & Adults.”
+If you don’t have or can’t locate the recommended evaporated milk in your grocery store, check out my blog and video on making your own (all you need are 2 1/2 cups of whole milk!).

 Filipino Ensaymada Rolls